seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 So, since I wanted at least one of our retro-style games to have some retro-style graphics, I figured I'd create a few.
 And wouldn't it be pointless for me to do that if I didn't document how I did it?

 This is not part of the workshop for a very specific reason... you could spend all session playing with this and other pixel art tools (like [Piskelapp.com](https://piskelapp.com)).
+But you're welcome to play with pixel art all week bwteeen now and the next session, make some sprite sheets of your own, and use them in your game next week.

 This example uses [Inkscape](https://www.inkscape.org), which is a wonderful SVG drawing program.
 A lot of people compare it to Adobe Illustrator.
 I have been using it for years and actually like it better than Illustrator, plus it works on Windows, Mac, and Linux,  and it's free.
 If you need an introduction to how it works, check out our [Seattle CoderDojo Inkscape videos](https://www.youtube.com/watch?v=f0mTWb5gF0c&list=PL_tz20e9Bk_hiYVtDZA5kf4l-91B0THWL).